 - Write down what you remember.
 As soon as you have a moment, write down every detail you remember about the accident including what witnesses and other drivers said.
 Over time, your memory of what took place may fade.

 Accident investigations take time and legal claims can take even longer.
 To protect yourself, create a file for copies of all documentation associated with the accident.
 Keep car repair receipts, rental vehicle information, tow truck bills, ambulance bills, medical reports, the information you recorded, and any other expenses and documents associated with the accident.
 You may even want to keep news reports and social media posts regarding the situation.
 Export images and video of the accident to a USB drive for safekeeping.

 5. Remember Information Gathering Is a Two-Way Street

 Another driver can document almost everything you can.
 In the aftermath of an accident, avoid boasting on social media sites about your close call or making claims about what happened.
 What you say and what you don’t say can both impact the investigation and subsequent claims.

 Whether you caused an accident or someone else caused it, information will help you protect your rights.
 Exaggerations can prevent you from defending yourself or receiving fair compensation from insurance companies.
 With these information gathering tips, you will have everything you need to discuss your case with an experienced accident attorney.

 6. Seek a Seasoned Baltimore Car Accident Attorney for Your Case

-The Baltimore personal injury attorney team at the Law Offices of Randolph Rice can help you through every step of an auto accident case.
-They can help not only increase the chances for a ruling in your favor, but also assist in getting a higher settlement and help expediting the case.
+The Baltimore personal injury lawyer team at the Law Offices of Randolph Rice can help you through every step of an auto accident case.
+They can help not only increase the chances for a ruling in your favor but also assist in getting a higher settlement and help to expedite the case.
 Call the Baltimore office today for a free consultation!
-(410) 694-7291
+(410) 694-7291.